com-480-data-visualization/NewsMaster/milestones/Milestone 2.md

 #### ML

-- Parse RSS feeds (BBC, NYT, Reuters, etc.)
+- [ ] Parse RSS feeds Action, clean them (TODO add link)
-- Clean + store past 7 days' news articles
-- Apply NLP (Named Entity Recognition, Trend)
+- [ ] Apply NLP (Named Entity Recognition, Trend)
+- [ ] Docs to explain the model and choice of hyperparameter
+- [ ] Docs to explain the dataset format

 #### SWE

-- website up via git action
+- [X] website deployment via git action
-- page design
+- [ ] page design and layout
-- graph skeleton
+- [ ] Add graph libraries and try them out
-- link skeleton with pipelin
+- [ ] Design the graphs with dummy data
+- [ ] Link the dataset with the graphs

 ---